-Since it used to be part of the ring of defensive forts built around Poznan, Fort VII is not that easy to find.
-We had to take a tram, a bus and walk around for a while to find the place.
-And, once we were there, we were alone for a long time, walking around completely lost with everything we were seeing for the first time.
+Fort VII is not that easy to find since it used to be part of the ring of defensive forts built around Poznan.
+We had to take a tram and a bus and walk around to find the place.
+Once there, we were alone for a long time, walking around wholly lost with everything we saw for the first time.

 The History of Konzentrationslager Posen

 If you read what we wrote about Park Citadela and the Armament Museum Poznan, you already know that Poznan had a ring of defensive forts surrounding the city.
-Festung Posen was the name of this set of defensive forts built around the city in 1876.
+Festung Posen was the name of this defensive fort built around the city in 1876.

-Following the invasion of Poland by Nazi Germany in september 1939, Fort VII was the one chosen to become the first concentration camp in occupied Poland.
-Konzentrationslager Posen began functioning in October 1939 with polish prisoners from the Wielkopolska region.
-Many of them had been engaged in social and political life and were part of the Wielkopolska Uprising and the Silesian Uprising.
-Most of them were executed within a week of arrival.
+Following the invasion of Poland by Nazi Germany in September 1939, Fort VII was the one chosen to become the first concentration camp in occupied Poland.
+Konzentrationslager Posen began functioning in October 1939 with Polish prisoners from the Wielkopolska region.

-And the camp didn’t have just polish prisoners.
+And the camp didn’t have just Polish prisoners.
 In October 1939, an experiment in mass execution by gas chamber was carried out at Konzentrationslager Posen.
 Around 400 patients and staff from psychiatric hospitals in Poznan and Owinska were murdered there.
 The murders were carried out by carbon monoxide introduced in still bottles.
-But it is not excluded the possibility of a trial gassing by Zyklon B at the time.
+But the possibility of a trial gassing by Zyklon B at the time is not excluded.

-In May 1941, Heinrich Himmler signed a decree renaming the prison into a police prison and corrective labour camp.
-Now, Fort VII was called Polizeigefängnis der Sicherheitspolizei und Arbeitserziehungslager and, during this period, some prisoners would be held in the camp temporarily during the weekend.
+In May 1941, Heinrich Himmler signed a decree renaming the prison into a police and corrective labor camp.
+Now, Fort VII was called Polizeigefängnis der Sicherheitspolizei und Arbeitserziehungslager, and, during this period, some prisoners would be held in the center temporarily during the weekend.

 Some witnesses spoke about seeing up to 7 executions by shooting a day.
-As well as mass hangings, shooting of larger groups of prisoners away from the fort and it didn’t end up there.
-Since the conditions of the camp were really bad, with prisoners living in cramped, dark, damp and cold conditions, there were at least two typhus epidemics that killed almost 80% of the prisoners held at the time.
+As well as mass hangings and shooting of larger groups of prisoners away from the fort, and it didn’t end up there.
+Since the conditions of the camp were terrible, with prisoners living in cramped, dark, damp, and cold conditions, there were at least two typhus epidemics that killed almost 80% of the prisoners held at the time.

-In March 1943, the process of liquidating the camp began since the place would be used for industrial purposes later.
-The last prisoners were transferred in April 1944 and Fort VII became a Telefunken factory that produced radio equipment for submarines and aircraft.
+In March 1943, the camp was liquidated since the place would be used for industrial purposes later.
+The last prisoners were transferred in April 1944, and Fort VII became a Telefunken factory that produced radio equipment for submarines and aircraft.

 Visiting the Wielkopolska Martyrs Museum at Fort VII

-Too bad most of the information inside the Wielkopolska Martyrs Museum is only in polish.
-If we didn’t research about the place before, we wouldn’t understand most of what we saw there.
+It’s too bad most of the information inside the Wielkopolska Martyrs Museum is only in Polish.
+If we hadn’t researched the place before, we wouldn’t understand most of what we saw there.
 And we saw lots of things.

-From a guillotine to an execution block, from truncheons, whips to arrest warrants.
-From hand written letters to playing cards and identity papers left by those who died there.
-Pay attention to the walls and you will be able to find the graffiti etched to the wall that was left by the prisoners.
+From a guillotine to an execution block, from truncheons whips to arrest warrants.
+From handwritten letters to playing cards and identity papers left by those who died there.
+Pay attention to the walls, and you will be able to find the graffiti etched into the wall that was rejected by the prisoners.
 It will be something you will never forget.

-Konzentrationslager Posen was the first concentration camp we ever set foot in and what we learned there will be with us for a long time.
-Once you learn that, sometimes, up to 300 prisoners were held in a cell measuring 20 by 5 meters, you start to see that place in a different way.
-We didn’t find the women’s cells but we know it remained flooded up to knee height.
+Konzentrationslager Posen was the first concentration camp we ever set foot in, and what we learned there will be with us for a long time.
+Once you know that up to 300 prisoners were sometimes held in a cell measuring 20 by 5 meters, you see that place differently.
+We didn’t find the women’s cells, but they remained flooded up to knee height.
 We cannot imagine surviving in a place like this.
 And it doesn’t end there.